mienaikoe/ziyu/Chapters/2-8-Interlogue.md

   "Be there!"
 She snapped, and closed the door.

-  Her walk down the hill was littered with worries, all of them feeding her imagination of watching Lif sobbing, fearful, and alone in a cramped machine far away from home.
+  She produced a small oil lantern and lit it with a hot tip, treading carefully down the muddy steps so as to avoid the newly formed dew puddles.
+Her mind was littered with worries, all of them feeding her imagination of watching Lif sobbing, fearful, and alone in a cramped machine far away from home.
 The wind picked up, and she wondered if it was cold in space; if Lif was cold.
-She imagined wrapping her arms around hae to keep hae warm, and it made her feel warm too. *I will find you, Lif.
-You are not forgotten.*
+She imagined wrapping her arms around hae to keep hae warm, and it made her feel warm too.

-  At the base of the hill, she produced a small oil lantern and lit it with a hot tip.
-The ground had become wet with the night's dew, and she tried her best to avoid the miniature puddles that were forming.
-She remembered the day she left Kip and Lif and longed to relive that day.

-  With a gentle creak, the latch of her house gate opened under her hand and she resumed her uncareful gait.
+  At the foot of the hill stood Laen-Laen, rolled up to keep out the cold, and napping as usual.

+  "Come on Laen-Laen, let's go home."

+  He whimpered a little, a suspicious complaint for a freezing saffa.

+  "Laen-Laen, what's wrong?"

+  He shifted his legs a little to reveal a little kaln curled at his belly.

+  "Oh my goodness, are you ok?"
+She asked, reaching for hae.

+  Thi looked up, bewildered, but didn't respond.
+Mel's hands wrapped safely under hae arms, to prop hae upright.

+  "I am Melna.
+What is your name?"

+  The kaln tried to respond, but could only whisper, so she bent down closer to hear hae.

+  "Lin.
+Yu."

   <!--

 "Maybe pohua," I interjected.